Geographic Names Information System: National Geographic Names database

 The National Geographic Names database (NGNDB hereafter) was originally 57 computer files, one for each state and territory of the United States (except Alaska which got two) plus one for the District of Columbia.

 The second Alaska file was an earlier database, the Dictionary of Alaska Place Names that had been compiled by the USGS in 1967.

 A further two files were later added, covering the entire United States and that were abridged versions of the data in the other 57: one for the 50,000 most well known populated places and features, and one for most of the populated places.

 The files were compiled from all of the names to be found on USGS topographic maps, plus data from various state map sources.

 In phase 1, elevations were recorded in feet only, with no conversion to metric, and only if there was an actual elevation recorded for the map feature.

 They were of either the lowest or highest point of the feature, as appropriate.

 Interpolated elevations, calculated by interpolation between contour lines, were added in phase 2.

 Names were the official name, except where the name contained diacritic characters that the computer file encodings of the time could not handle (which were in phase 1 marked with an asterisk for update in a later phase).

 Generic designations were given after specific names, so (for examples) Mount Saint Helens was recorded as "Saint Helens, Mount", although cities named Mount Olive, not actually being mountains, would not take "Mount" to be a generic part and would retain their order "Mount Olive".

-The primary geographic coördinates of features which occupy an area, rather than being a single point feature, were the location of the feature's mouth, or of the approximate centre of the area of the feature.
+The primary geographic coordinates of features which occupy an area, rather than being a single point feature, were the location of the feature's mouth, or of the approximate center of the area of the feature.

-Such approximate centres were "eye-balled" estimates by the people performing the digitization, subject to the constraint that centres of areal features were not placed within other features that are inside them.
+Such approximate centers were "eye-balled" estimates by the people performing the digitization, subject to the constraint that centers of areal features were not placed within other features that are inside them.

 alluvial fans and river deltas counted as mouths for this purpose.

-For cities and other large populated places, the coördinates were taken to be those of a primary civic feature such as the city hall or town hall, main public library, main highway intersection, main post office, or central business district.
+For cities and other large populated places, the coordinates were taken to be those of a primary civic feature such as the city hall or town hall, main public library, main highway intersection, main post office, or central business district regardless of changes over time; these coordinates are called the "primary point".

-Secondary coördinates were only an aid to locating which topographic map(s) the feature extended across, and were "simply anywhere on the feature and on the topographic map with which it is associated".
+Secondary coordinates were only an aid to locating which topographic map(s) the feature extended across, and were "simply anywhere on the feature and on the topographic map with which it is associated".

-River sources were determined by the shortest drain, subject to the proxmities of other features that were clearly related to the river by their names.
+River sources were determined by the shortest drain, subject to the proximities of other features that were clearly related to the river by their names.